imalikov/pine_script_docs/source/concepts/Libraries.rst

     // Example use of the function.
     drawPivotLabel(20, 10, 5)

-If the above library was published by the TradingView user, it could be used like this:
+If the TradingView user published the above library, it could be used like this:

 ::